 This idea was brought to us by our Client—a California-based entrepreneur of Japanese descent—who has always had the belief that technology must serve people.
-While most hardware and software aims at helping people to keep physical health, the Client's ideas concerned psychological health, and he'd already had several products united by this idea.
-The Client's scientific degree in systems science was the perfect prerequisite for effective work on an app that would help all people who are under psychological pressure and stress.
+While most hardware and medical software aims at helping people to keep physical health, the Client's ideas concerned psychological, mental health, and his company already had several products united by this idea.
+The Client's scientific degree in systems science was the perfect prerequisite for effective work on a hybrid app that would help all people who are under psychological pressure and stress.

-The idea was that even if you are exposed to stress frequently, you can help yourself easily.
+The idea is that even if you are exposed to stress frequently, you can help yourself easily.
 There is a set of simple and effective well-systematized techniques that track nutrition, water consumption, physical exercise, positive and negative influence on psychological health.
 If you lack something, or if something has negative influence on you, it must be quickly detected; that's the idea behind the app.

 When the Client first addressed us, he had the idea of making a portal website and a prototype of a healthcare app that was based on breathing exercises.
 Everything changed drastically during our discussions.
 The website idea turned into a landing page.
 The budget was mostly invested in clever branded design that would provide seamless navigation and attractive, recognizable style.
 It would later be incorporated in the user interface design for both iOS and Android.
 The Client worked further to turn this website into a book with lots of valuable information about mental health.
 Additionally, the Client had a pilot batch of cuddly toy cows with mechanisms that emulated heartbeat, made for relaxation and breathing exercises.
 This cow became the mascot of the entire product line.